Hendry County Motorsports Park 2014 V-8 Thunder Stock Rules

 - Goodyear, Hoosier, or American Racer 26.5 or 27.5 by 8 by 15 series tire on right front only.
 Medium compound tire may be used.
 RC4 tire is acceptable for the right front.
 If running a 255/70 the right front can be on a 29.5.

 - Cooper Cobra and Mastercraft Avenger GT Tires are acceptable.

 - You can run Hoosier A, D., H or mediums 26.5 or 27.5 on the right front.
 Goodyear D2950 and D2951 are also approved for right front.

 It is stated in the rules above what you can do to your car.
-Anything else will not be allowed!!!
+Anything else will not be allowed!
 In other words, if it is not stated in the rules then it is not approved.
-Please consult tech-man for approval.
+Please consult tech-man for certification only.
+If not in writing, no “he said – she said” is acceptable by management.
 All tech decisions are final and a disqualification means ALL money, prizes, and points are forfeited.

 No grinding or defacing of any casting numbers.
 Any motor parts with missing or altered casting numbers are illegal regardless of the reason.
 To pull and inspect a carburetor is $100.
 To pull a head, the protest will be $150.
 To pull a camshaft will be $200.
 To pull a motor out to check the bottom end will be $500 (of which $100 will go to the tech inspector).
 Should the car be found illegal, the money minus the $100 on a motor being pulled will go back to the protesting party.
 Should the car be found legal then the money minus the $100 should it be a motor pull will go to the car being protested.